GitHub MCP vs GitLab MCP: Which Source Control Server Should You Use?

 Comparing GitHub MCP and GitLab MCP servers — features, token usage, CI/CD integration, and which fits your development workflow.

-If your codebase lives on GitHub or GitLab, connecting your AI assistant directly to the platform API is one of the highest-leverage MCP servers you can add.
-Instead of switching tabs to check PR status, look up issue details, or trigger pipelines, your assistant handles it inline.
-The question is which server to use, and the answer depends entirely on where your code lives.
+Connecting your AI assistant directly to your source control platform is one of the highest-leverage MCP servers you can add.
+Instead of switching tabs to check PR status, look up issues, or trigger pipelines, your assistant handles it inline.
+The question is which server -- and for GitLab users, which option -- to use.

 | Feature | GitHub MCP | GitLab MCP (1st party) | GitLab MCP (community) |